A Girl with Guitar: Critical reception

-Official Soviet criticism met the film with hostility: "Another Girl", "To the light genre by the... easy way", "Dangerous roll", "In captivity of bad taste" said headlines of Soviet newspapers.
+Some criticism met the film with hostility:"To the light genre by the... easy way", "In captivity of bad taste" said headlines some Soviet newspapers.
 Gurchenko gained a reputation the actress of the lung and musical genre.

 This film was the debut for Yuri Nikulin.
 He performed episodic role of the unlucky pyrotechnics so vividly that both the spectators and the directors immediately turned their attention to the novice actor.

-Ronald Bergan, writing for The Guardian, described the film as "bouncy, colour musical full of spectacular numbers, in which Gurchenko plays a pretty young clerk in a Moscow music shop, who sings several songs enchantingly".
+The Guardian, described the film as "bouncy, colour musical full of spectacular numbers, in which Gurchenko plays a pretty young clerk in a Moscow music shop, who sings several songs enchantingly".